creamakerspace/website/content/join.md

 ### Day Pass

 Our priority is building an active community of makers, and we believe the membership is the best experience for that.
-It provides the flexibility to come and go as you please regardless of project size, with less pressure to finish the project during a single day pass, especially when sharing equipment.

 That said, we do currently allow one-off utilization of the space for a fixed rate of **$20 for the day**.
 [Policies](/policies) still apply (including equipment sharing).
 Some equipment still requires completion of a [training class](https://bookwhen.com/creamakerspace?tags=certification#focus=ev-s96l-20230808183000) (or paying for an operator).
 CNC equipment has an additional cost for non-members: